» Resources » Mold Cooling Thermal Analysis Using Basic Channels

 In SimForm, you use a project to test different designs of the plastic part and mold for your application.
 To create a new project, follow the procedure described in Channel Planner Thermal Analysis to define a new project, create a new job for the conventional cooling analysis, and categorize and select the materials for the mold and plastic part components.

-If you have already done the channel planner analysis, go to the project you created for that analysis and click to add a new job.
+Go to the project you created for that analysis and click the + sign next to Jobs to add a new job.

 In the Add a new job dialog box, type the job name, for example basic cooling.